GalagaBits/JWST-FGS-Spelunker/README.md

     <img src="plots/timeseries.png"  width=100% height=80%>
 </p>

 (See below on more information that can be extracted, including fitting 2D gaussians to each FGS integration!).

-We can even make a plot of the tracked guidestars within this Program ID:
+We can even make a plot of the tracked guidestars within this Program ID.
+Within a selected Program ID, multiple guidestars could be used for each observation.
+Each star or object comes from the Guide Star Catalog (GSC) and is pre-selected depending on [telescope pointing and suitability of the star](https://jwst-docs.stsci.edu/jwst-observatory-characteristics/jwst-guide-stars).
+In the generated figure from `spk.guidestar_plot`, the guidestar positions (marked with an X) in the given Program ID are plotted from the *START* to the end of the program.
+A line (`gs track`) is traced between each guidestar to order each used target overtime.

 ```python
 spk.guidestar_plot()